cms-sw/cms-bot/pullRequestTesting.md

     The tests for a pull request are automatically triggered if the following conditions are met:
       - There is at least 1 signature.
       - The tests are pending.
-      - It is not already being tested (it checks if the latest commit is marked as "testing")
+      - It is not already being tested (it checks if the latest commit is marked as "testing").

 ### The tests can be triggered by L2 or release managers by writing "please test"

-  - If a L2 or a release manager write "please test" in the pull request conversation, the tests are triggered.
+  - If a L2 or a release manager writes "please test" in the pull request conversation, the tests are triggered.
 This is handled by [process-pull-request](https://github.com/cms-sw/cms-bot/blob/master/process-pull-request), which generates a file that triggers [ib-schedule-pr-tests](https://cmssdt.cern.ch/jenkins/job/ib-schedule-pr-tests/) to get the parameters needed by the tests and start them.

 ## Manual Triggering

   - If you want to select only the pull request number and get all the other parameters automatically you can just use [ib-schedule-pr-tests](https://cmssdt.cern.ch/jenkins/job/ib-schedule-pr-tests).
     You can write a list of pull request numbers separated by commas.
-  - If you want to set manually all the parameters you can run the tests directly with [ib-any-integration](https://cmssdt.cern.ch/jenkins/job/ib-any-integration)
+  - If you want to set manually all the parameters you can run the tests directly with [ib-any-integration](https://cmssdt.cern.ch/jenkins/job/ib-any-integration).

 ## Pull Request Comparisons

-For information about the comparisons see [Pull Request Comparisons](pullRequestComparisons.html)
+For information about the comparisons see [Pull Request Comparisons](pullRequestComparisons.html).